 Dosage of TDI – toluene diisocyanate

-Expertise | Physicochemical |
+| Expertise | Physico-chemical |

-CAS No. | 26471-62-5 |
+| CAS NO | 26471-62-5 |

 Description

 Toluene diisocyanate (TDI) is a highly reactive chemical compound belonging to the isocyanate family.
 It is primarily used as a monomer in the manufacture of flexible and rigid polyurethane foams, but also in coatings, glues, paints, and adhesives.
-Due to its toxicity and volatility, TDI is classified as a hazardous substance, with respiratory irritant and sensitizing effects.
+Due to its toxicity and volatility, TDI is classified as a hazardous substance, with irritant and respiratory sensitizing effects.

 Importance of dosage

-TDI dosage is crucial because:
+TDI testing is crucial because:

 - He participates in quality control and validation of industrial processes.